Permanent Restrictions After Spinal Fusion

 When spinal pain becomes debilitating and/or severely interferes with the patient’s daily activities, surgery may be unavoidable.
 But, with modern medical advancements, patients now have non-fusion surgical treatment options to consider.

 Dynamic stabilization systems are among the most prominent of these options.
-The goal of this treatment is to stabilize the spine without inhibiting its motion, usually with a specially-designed device.
+The goal of this treatment is to stabilize the spine without inhibiting its motion, usually with a specially designed device.
 This device is generally placed in the affected segment after surgical spinal decompression.

 Regain your mobility with Premia Spine!
 Contact us now